Sanaebadi97/volley-demo/README.md

 The Data is from https://www.androidhive.info/ and I use The Photo and ... from This site.and the rate is fake...

-and this Gif is THe output.
+and this Gif is The output.

-# Turn ON The Internet in yor Device Because I did not manage Internet connection :(
+Turn ON The Internet in yor Device for Test , Because I did not manage Internet connection :(

 Enjoy it...